Cowboys CB Carroll arrested on DWI charge

-Dallas Cowboys cornerback Nolan Carroll was arrested for suspicion of driving while intoxicated early Monday morning in the Uptown section of Dallas.
+Dallas Cowboys cornerback Nolan Carroll was arrested on suspicion of driving while intoxicated early Monday morning in the Uptown section of Dallas.

 A Dallas police officer pulled Carroll over after an unspecified traffic violation in the 200 block of McKinney Avenue.
-Carroll posted bonded Monday afternoon after he was booked into Dallas County Jail.
+Carroll posted bond Monday afternoon after he was booked into Dallas County Jail.

 According to a team spokesman, the Cowboys are aware of the situation and gathering information at this time.